 2. Give your dog a probiotic.

-Silver says giving your dog a probiotic can establish healthy bacteria in the gut and could speed recovery.
+Silver says giving your dog a probiotic can establish healthy bacteria in the gut and could speed up recovery.
 Probiotics can be purchased from pet stores or through your veterinarian.
-He suggests mixing probiotics into the water your dog is drinking during its fast.
+He suggests mixing probiotics into the water your dog is drinking during their fast.

-Finally, consider giving your dog a mix of rice, water and small amounts of protein after a bout of diarrhea.
-Plain boiled chicken with cooked rice or pasta and probiotics mixed in is a good option, and gradually add more protein.
-A couple tablespoons of plain, unsweetened pumpkin can also help firm up your dog’s stool.
+Finally, consider giving your dog a mix of rice, water, and small amounts of protein after a bout of diarrhea.
+Plain boiled chicken with cooked rice or pasta and probiotics mixed in is a good option.
+As your dog’s stool begins to normalize, you can gradually reintroduce their regular diet.
+A couple of tablespoons of plain, unsweetened pumpkin can also help firm up your dog’s stool.

 How can you prevent diarrhea in dogs?

-- Make sure your dog can’t access food scraps or garbage.
+- Making sure your dog can’t access food scraps or garbage.

-- Avoid changing your dog’s food suddenly, and make a food transition gradually.
+- Avoiding sudden changes to your dog’s diet—all food transitions should be gradual.
 This blog post has tips on reasons to switch (and not switch) your dog’s food.